jina-ai/finetuner/docs/3_finetuner_in_action/3_1_text_to_text.md

 ╰──────────────────────────────────────────────────────────────╯
 ```

-So we have 104598 training `Documents`.
+So we have 104598 training `Document`s.
 Each `Document` consists of a text field that contains the question, as well as a `finetuner_label` which indicates the label to which the question belongs.
 If multiple questions have the same label, they are duplicates of one another.
 If they have different `finetuner_label`s, they are not duplicates of each other.

 As for the evaluation dataset, we load `query_data` and `index_data` seperately.
 The `query_data` has the same structure as the `train_data`, consisting of labelled documents.
 The `index_data` is the data against which the queries will be matched, and contains many documents, some of which may be irrelevant to the queries (ie. they have no duplicated in the `query_data`).
 If you look at the summaries for the `query_data` and `index_data`, you will find that they have the following number of instances: